Top 7 TMT Investment Banking Interview Questions and AnswersPublished:

 Luckily we were able to finagle our way through the process.
 But interviews have only become more difficult over the past few years.

-So, we spent months in our (very limited) spare time creating the TMT Interview Package.
-Our singular goal with the TMT Interview Package - and this site more broadly - is to hopefully help make you stand out in your interviews and really impress your interviewer.
+So, we spent months in our (very limited) spare time creating the TMT Interview Bundle.
+Our singular goal with the TMT Interview Bundle - and this site more broadly - is to hopefully help make you stand out in your interviews and really impress your interviewer.

-Note: Ultimately, we've put together everything on this site just for fun and because we've enjoyed doing it -- so don't worry about there being some outrageous price tag associated with the package.
+Note: Ultimately, we've put together everything on this site just for fun and because we've enjoyed doing it -- so don't worry about there being some outrageous price tag associated with the bundle.